samueldanso/samueldanso/README.md

 ## 👋 About me:

-  - 👨 I'm a full-stack developer.

-  - ⚡️ Currently building cool products in web3/AI.
+  - 👨 I'm a full-stack software engineer building cool products with Web3, AI, and Next.js.

   - 🤝 Actively looking for work and open to collaborating on projects.